addyosmani/backbone-fundamentals/index.md

 I added some line numbers to help me explain what is going on.
 On line 02 I specified the property “el”.
 A view can take either a tagName, as we saw in our `BookView`, or an el.
 When we use tagName, the view will create the element for us, but we are responsible for inserting it into the page.
 When we use el we specify an existing element in the page and the view will write directly into the page, into the specified element.
 In this case we select the div with id=”books”.

 Next on line 04 is the initialize function.
 This function will be called by Backbone when the view constructor is called.
 On line 05 in we create a new Library (collection of Book models) and store it in a local property called “collection”.
-On line 06 it call its own render function, which means that as soon as we call the `LibraryView` constructor it will get rendered, so this is a self rendering view.
+On line 06 it calls its own render function, which means that as soon as we call the `LibraryView` constructor it will get rendered, so this is a self rendering view.
 We don’t have to make it self rendered but it is common practice.

 On line 10 in the render function we store a reference to the current object in a variable “that” and then (on line 11) use the each function of underscore to iterate over all the models (Books) in our collection.
 The first argument to “each” is the array that will be iterated over.
 The second argument is the function that will be applied to each member of the array.
 The function in our case calls the renderBook function with the current model as argument.
 We need to use “that” to get this right since if we would have used “this” it would have referenced the function itself.
 The third argument (line 13) is the context that each is executing in.